rolandshoemaker/luther/README.md

     # python tests/run_tests.py

-### Using the `luther` CLI tool
+### Using the `luther-manage` CLI tool

-`luther-cli` is a simple CLI tool for admistering a luther service, allowing you to add, edit, delete, list, and search both Users and Subdomains among a few other random functions you might need.
+`luther-manage` is a simple CLI tool for admistering a luther service, allowing you to add, edit, delete, list, and search both Users and Subdomains among a few other random functions you might need or want access to.

-    # luther
+    # luther-manage
-    Usage: luther [OPTIONS] COMMAND [ARGS]...
+    Usage: luther-manage [OPTIONS] COMMAND [ARGS]...

       CLI tool for interacting with luther -- v0.1 -- roland shoemaker